M-Whitaker/Thesuspender/README.md

 "The Suspender" is a free and open-source Google Chrome extension for people who find that chrome is consuming too much system resource or suffer from frequent chrome crashing.
 It is fork from [greatsuspender/thegreatsuspender](https://github.com/greatsuspender/thegreatsuspender) before the extension was sold to an unknown party.
 PLEASE SEE: https://github.com/greatsuspender/thegreatsuspender/issues/1175.
 The owner refuses to communicate or respond to anyone.
 Can only be considered as malicious/malware at this point.
 We have no idea what the full changes are to the code, or the ramifications of said changes.
 Once installed and enabled, this extension will automatically *suspend* tabs that have not been used for a while, freeing up memory and cpu that the tab was consuming.

 If you have suggestions or problems using the extension, please [submit a bug or a feature request](https://github.com/wylie39/Thesuspender/issues/).
-For other enquiries you can email me at greatsuspender@gmail.com.

 ### Chrome Web Store